Brewster River Campground

 - An outdoor dishwashing sink with hot and cold water is available by the office.
 Another sink with cold water can be used for cleaning boots, clothes, etc. (Please do not wash dishes or other materials in the rest room lavatories.)

-- The pavilion and field with picnic tables may be used by campers unless reserved by a group and posted with signs to that effect.
+- The pavilion was hit by a micro-burst windstorm, so it is no longer available.
+The field with picnic tables may be used by campers unless reserved by a group and posted with signs to that effect.
 The central fireplace on the field may be enjoyed responsibly, but fires must be attended by an adult and extinguished fully.

 Bath House / Loft / Office